virginiaequitycenter/summer-sandbox/README.md

 # summer-sandbox

-A repo for equity center research fellows to practice with GitHub!
+A repo for equity center's data fellows summer research!

+* See cville_region_collection for collection of climate justice data resources for the Charlottesville region
+* See eastern_shore_collection for collection of climate justice data resources for the Eastern Shore

 ## GitHub resources